Newcastle, KwaZulu-Natal: Tourism

-As Newcastle is on the alternate route to travellers from Gauteng to Durban, attempts have been made to capture potential tourist revenue by enticing travellers to visit the scenic and historic Battlefields Route where war once raged Battlefields Route Website.
+As Newcastle is on the alternative route to travellers from Gauteng to Durban, attempts have been made to capture potential tourist revenue by enticing travellers to visit the scenic and historic Battlefields Route where war once raged (Battlefields Route Website).
 Apart from a few hotels, there are many guesthouses and bed & breakfasts providing luxurious accommodation.
 Historic places of interest in Newcastle on this route include: